A superradiant two-level laser with intrinsic light force generated gain: Collective dynamics with light force induced inversion

 \subsection{Full quantum approach}

 An extension of the full quantum model to an ensemble of atoms remains feasible only for a small atom number due to the exponential growth of the Hilbert space.
 Here we present the results for the case of $N=8$, where we truncate the Hilbert space of the field in the cavity at low photon numbers.
-We choose the initial atomic momenta to be randomly distributed around a selected velocity as $|p^0_m| = p_0 \pm \epsilon$, which is of the order of several $\hbar k$, see figure~\ref{Fig6}.
+We choose the initial atomic momenta to be randomly distributed around a selected velocity as $|p^0_m| \in \{ p_0 - \epsilon, ..., p_0+\epsilon \}$, which is of the order of several $\hbar k$ and $x^0_m = m\pi/ k$ for $m=1..N$, see figure~\ref{Fig6}.
+In addition, even when initial atomic momenta are one or even two orders of magnitude larger than $\hbar k$ one can observe the laser cooling process.
+As such atoms do not contribute to the desired lasing until they get cold enough, it substantially reduces the efficiency of the scheme.
+On the other hand, atoms with the initial velocity close to zero immediately become trapped in the potential minima and do not contribute to the dynamics as well.
+Therefore, the ideal initial conditions would be to primarily reduce the temperature of atoms and perform a velocity selection.
 As the atoms move one can see the stabilization of photon emission and increase in the mean photon number.
 Figure~\ref{Fig6}(c) shows how the atomic inversion changes with the position similar to the case of a single atom in figure~\ref{Fig5}.